Electrostatics/apbs-rest/README.md

 ```shell
 cp main_cgi.py pdb2pqr.py querystatus.py ./pdb2pqr_build/.
 ```
-Alternatively, you may create a symbolic link to the aforementioned files instead
+Alternatively, you may create a symbolic link to the aforementioned files instead. **This is recommended if editing the files as it'd remove the need to constantly copy/paste to see new changes**

 ## Execution
 ### To run the Flask server (Python virtualenv is recommended)